 • Monitors the work of contractors and appropriately handles issues and solves problems

-• Manages the timeliness of the Weatherization Program
+• Assists in managing the timeliness of the Weatherization Program

 • Ensures compliance with division policies and procedures and applicable regulations

 • Assist with assessments and inspections as necessary